 What are the spending limits?
 26 What counts toward the spending limits?
 27 What does not count toward the spending limits (noncampaign disbursements)?
 27 How to tell if an expense fits into a noncampaign disbursement category 29 What spending records must be kept?
 31 What penalties apply to improper spending?
-33 Reporting to the Board 3 4 When do you need to file reports with the Board?
+33 Reporting to the Board 34 When do you need to file reports with the Board?
 34 What are the reporting requirements just before an election (24-hour notice reports)?
 35 How do you report to the Board?
 37 How do you get an exemption from the electronic filing requirement?
 37 How do you report if you still file a paper form?
-37 How do you find registration numbers for contributors registered with the Board 38 How do you decide if money received by your committee should be reported as a contrincome?
-How to decide if a payment made by your committee should be reported as an expendition to another registered entity What do you report to the Board?
+37 How do you find registration numbers for contributors registered with the Board 38 How do you decide if money received by your committee should be reported as a continuous?
+How to decide if a payment made by your committee should be reported as an expend contribution to another registered entity What do you report to the Board?
 39 How do you fix mistakes on a report?
 42 What penalties apply to reporting?
-42 Public Subsidy Program 4 4 Who is eligible for the Public Subsidy Program?
+43 Public Subsidy Program 44 Who is eligible for the Public Subsidy Program?
 44 What do you have to do to get the public funds?
 45 How much money will you receive?
-46 What is the Political Contribution Refund Program?
+46 What is the Political Contribution Refund (PCR) Program?
 46 What are the spending limits?
 47 What happens to the public subsidy funds after the election?
 48 What penalties apply to the Public Subsidy Program?
-48 After the election 5 0 What does the committee do with unspent public subsidy money?
-50 What does the committee do with unspent public subsidy money?
-50

-Common questions 53
+48 After the election 50 What does the committee do with unspent public subsidy money?
+50 What does the committee do with any leftover campaign funds?
+50 How do you terminate the committee?
+51 What penalties apply to committees after the election?
+52 Common questions 53

 Getting on the ballot53

 Economic Interest Statements54

 How to get a federal tax ID number (EIN) for political purposes54

 How do you find registration numbers for contributors registered with the Board55

-How do you decide if money received by your committee should be reported as a contribution o income? r as
+How do you decide if money received by your committee should be reported as a contribution of income? or as

-How to decide if a payment made by your committee should be reported as an expenditure or a contribution to another registered entity56 s a
+How to decide if a payment made by your committee should be reported as an expenditure or a contribution to another registered entity as a

+Online contributions

-Fundraising reporting examples56
+Fundraiser reporting examples56

-Joint fundraising events57
+Joint fundraising events58

 Conducting raffles or drawings58

 Conducting auctions58

 Having policies to help control your money59

-Closed captioning resources59
+Closed captioning resources60

 Criminal penalties60

-Getting help 61
+G Getting help 61

 What is the role of Advisory Opinions?61

 Complaints61

 How do you contact the Board?61